-Generally speaking, there are currently three types of medications that are U.S. Food and Drug Administration approved to combat opioid addiction: Methadone, Suboxone, and Vivitrol.
+Generally speaking, there are currently three types of medications that are U.S. Food and Drug Administration-approved to treat opioid use disorder: Methadone, Suboxone, and Vivitrol.
 These medications come in different forms: pills, dissolvable films, and liquids.
 Studies have shown that these forms of medication-assisted treatment when used in conjunction with addiction recovery treatment can raise the one-year sobriety rates to as high 45 to 60%.

 This is a great improvement over the 20 to 30% percent average rate we typically see with treatment alone.
-However, relapse rates appear to be similar for the medications in the long run, but there has been no true head-to-head comparison testing done as of yet.
+These medications can help clients deal with the uncomfortable effects of opioid withdrawal and opioid withdrawal symptoms.
 Doctors agree that these medications work best when they’re paired with treatment and support (ex. rehab, intensive outpatient program (IOP), and sober living.

 Methadone vs. Vivitrol

-While not new, Vivitrol is an injectable version of naltrexone, a generic drug that has been used in the treatment of opioid addiction since the mid-1980s.
+While not new, Vivitrol is an injectable version of naltrexone, a generic drug that has been used in the treatment of opioid abuse since the mid-1980s.
 Vivitrol is an antagonist that blocks receptors in the brain so they can’t be activated by opioids.
-That prevents a person from feeling euphoria, or the “high” produced by taking opioid-based pain pills or heroin.
+That prevents a person from feeling euphoria, or the “high” produced by oxycodone, heroin, hydrocodone, and other opioids.
+However, it does not prevent an opioid overdose from happening if a person keeps trying to use.

 Initially available as a pill, oral naltrexone, wasn’t a huge success because it didn’t completely reduce cravings for opioids and it was hard to get addicts to adhere to taking it daily.
 In 2006, an injectable version of naltrexone – first called Vivitrex but later branded Vivitrol — was approved to treat alcohol dependence.
 In 2010, the FDA approved the Vivitrol shot to help prevent relapse in opioid addicts, though it noted several warnings regarding its use.

 While Vivitrol does not provide any sort of feelings of euphoria, methadone has the opposite influence.
-Methadone can provide clients with a positive feeling and can even prove to be addictive.
+Methadone can provide clients with a positive feeling and can even prove to be addictive and cause methadone overdose for people that abuse the drug.
 That said, if administered properly, methadone, too, is an effective form of medication-assisted treatment.
-To get a better understanding of how methadone can affect a person, let’s compare methadone to suboxone before looking at all three.
+To get a better understanding of how methadone can affect a person, let’s compare methadone and suboxone before looking at all three.

 Suboxone vs Methadone